dataresearchcenter/anystore/docs/storage.md

 ## Process remote files locally

+### Get a handler

-Download a remote file for temporary use.
+Download a remote file for temporary use and get an open file handler.
 The local file will be cleaned up when leaving the context.

 ```python
 from anystore import get_store